andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

       <li>To enable the "Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)" rule, right-click on it and select "Enable" for both the "Private" and "Domain"             profiles.</li>
     </ol>

-- Note: Now you have two active Virtual Machines, Client-1 and DC-1. wf.msc stands for windows firewall.
-ICMP is used by the "ping" protocol.
+- Note: wf.msc stands for windows firewall.
+Also, ICMP is used by the "ping" protocol.

 Image Display of Step 3: 2B-D
 <p>